Madhavan-no1/Niral_hackathon_team18/README.md

 #Conclusion
-This documentation provides an overview of how to set up, run, and use the Flask application for processing customer service transcripts.
+This documentation provides an overview of how to set up, run, and use the Flask application for processing customer service transcripts and overview of the performance of the model.